-Know the amounts you should use per meal.
+Know the quantities you should use per meal.

-You should ideally divide the total amount of protein by the number of meals you eat per day.
+You should ideally divide the total amount of protein by the number of meals you eat each day.

 Example.
-If you need to consume 200g of protein a day and eat 5 meals, divide that 200g by 5, i.e. you will consume an average of 40g for each meal.
+If you need to consume 200g of protein per day and eat 5 meals, divide that 200g by 5, that is, you will consume an average of 40g for each meal.

-Unlike proteins, you should be more careful when consuming carbohydrates, as they cause a sharp release of insulin, and you should take advantage of this hormone, not be harmed by it.
+Unlike proteins, you should be more careful when you consume carbohydrates, as they cause a marked release of insulin, and you should take advantage of this hormone, not be harmed by it.

-The three main moments when you should consume carbohydrates are the pre-workout meal, the post-workout shake and the post-workout meal.
+The three main moments in which you should consume carbohydrates are the pre-workout meal, the post-workout shake and the post-workout meal.

 20% of carbohydrates in post-workout shake

-If you add these values, you come to the conclusion that 20% of this nutrient remains.
-This 20% you should consume when you prefer.
+If you add these values up, you will conclude that 20% of this nutrient still remains.
+These 20% should be consumed when you prefer.

-If you like to have a large breakfast, you can choose to put them on breakfast.
-You can also divide this 20% by two meals, the choice is yours.
+If you like to make a big breakfast, you can choose to have them for breakfast.
+You can also divide these 20%s into two meals, the choice is yours.

-The only time of day when you should really avoid consuming fats, is after training, since fats will delay the absorption of these meals, and after training is not what we are looking for.
+The only time of the day when you should really avoid consuming fats is after training, as fats will delay the absorption of these meals, and after training that is not what we are looking for.

-You can break down fat consumption over multiple meals, or you can focus it on two or three specific meals.
+You can spread your fat intake over several meals, or you can concentrate it on two or three specific meals.

-A good time for fat consumption is before bed, as they will delay the absorption of this meal, which is positive when it will be several hours without eating.
+A good time to consume fats is before bed, as they will delay the absorption of this meal, which is positive when you will be eating for several hours.

-If you've ever had a fat loss diet, you know how these programs usually work.
+If you've ever been on a fat loss diet, you know how these programs usually work.

-First the weight comes out quickly and easily, then it becomes more time consuming, until it reaches a stage, in which little or nothing happens, progress stagnates.
+First the weight comes off quickly and easily, then it takes longer, until it reaches a stage, in which little or nothing happens, progress stagnates.

 Why does this happen?

 The body's main concern is survival.
-As you go through long periods when you provide less energy to the body than it needs, it assumes that supply is scarce, and therefore adapts so that energy consumption drops.
+When you go through long periods when you supply less energy to the body than it needs, it assumes that the supply is scarce, and therefore adapts itself so that the energy consumption goes down.

-It's basically like driving a car with only 20km of fuel left, but you don't know when and where you're going to find another gas station again.
-You might even be a mile away, since you could be 30 miles away, you just don't have that information.
+It's basically like you're driving a car, with only 20km of fuel left, but you don't know when and where you're going to find another petrol station again.
+It can even be 2km, as it can be 50km, you just don't have that information.

 And what do you do in this situation?

-Slow down, try to save fuel, because you don't know when you can start fueling again, and at the risk of running out of fuel and so the car stops, you reduce consumption.
+You reduce the speed, you try to save fuel, because you don't know when you can refuel, and at the risk of running out of fuel and so the car stops, you reduce consumption.

-It is the same as with the human body, when it finds itself with little "fuel", begins to save.
-It reduces leptin levels and lowers energy consumption in order to lower the rate at which it burns its blackish reserves, i.e. fats.
+It is the same thing that happens with the human body, when it finds itself with little “fuel”, it starts to save.
+It reduces leptin levels and lowers energy consumption, in order to lower the rate at which it burns its energy reserves, that is, fats.

-Leptin is one of the main hormones in fat burning, and when we have low levels of this hormone, we will hardly succeed in our weight loss program.
+Leptin is one of the major hormones in fat burning, and when we are low on this hormone, we are unlikely to succeed in our weight loss program.

-One way to keep leptin levels high, is through days with high carbohydrate consumption.
+One way to keep leptin levels high is through days with high carbohydrate intake.

 How much to use?

-The amount of carbohydrates you should use these days depends heavily on your body type.
-The increase should be between 55% and 155% of the amount you regularly ingest.
+The amount of carbohydrates you should use these days, depends a lot on your body type.
+The increase should be between 55% to 155% in the amount you regularly eat.

-If your body type is ectomorph, then you should be closer to 150%.
+If your body type is ectomorphic, then you should be closer to 150%.

-If, on the other hand, you have a slower metabolism and consider yourself endomorph, you're going to want to be closer to 50%.
+If, on the other hand, you have a slower metabolism and consider yourself an endomorph, you will want to get closer to 50%.

 Finally, the mesomorph should be increased by 100%.

-For example, José is endomorph with a slow metabolism, and typically consumes 200 grams of carbohydrates per day.
+For example, José is endomorphic with a slow metabolism, and normally consumes 200 grams of carbohydrates per day.

-A 55% increase means he should eat 310g on a high day in carbohydrates.
+An increase of 55% means that he should eat 310g on a high carbohydrate day.

 These carbohydrates should be distributed throughout the day as on a normal day.

-In addition, this increase in carbohydrate levels means that you will ingest more calories on this day than in the rest, which will not only help you in hormonal terms, but will also serve a little to "recharge batteries".
+In addition, this increase in carbohydrate levels means that you will ingest more calories this day than the rest of the day, which will not only help you in hormonal terms, but it will also serve a little to "recharge batteries".

-You can use these days on a day of rest to help with recovery, or you can use them in your heaviest workout of the week, such as in leg training.
+You can use these days on a rest day to help with recovery, or, you can use them in your heaviest workout of the week, such as leg training.

 Frequency of high days in HC

-It's important that you put these high days into carbohydrates in your plan, however, these shouldn't be too frequent, as this would hurt your fat loss plan.
+It is important to introduce these days high in carbohydrates in your plan, however, these should not be too frequent, as this would harm your fat loss plan.

-The frequency of these days once again will be different from person A to person B.
+The frequency of these days will again be different from person A to person B.